Your Cart is empty

 Other bands included the Jefferson Airplane, Janis Joplin, Johnny Winter, Spirit, the Byrds, Grand Funk Railroad, Iron Butterfly, Country Joe & the Fish, Chicago Transit Authority, the Chambers Brothers, Vanilla Fudge, King Crimson, Sly & the Family Stone, and the Moody Blues.
 It was an absolutely brilliant line-up of bands.

-Area leaders feared the hordes of hippies and itinerant outsiders would create a catastrophe and poison the minds of the local youth, not realised that the local youth had already had thier minds poisoned and were hip to the scene.
-Ironically, it took an underground people's minister from Los Angeles named the Rev. Arthur Blessitt, who made the trek at the behest of the promoter, to assuage te evangelicals who were freaking out.
+Area leaders feared the hordes of hippies and itinerant outsiders would create a catastrophe and poison the minds of the local youth, not realising that the local youth were already hip to the scene.
+Ironically, it took an underground people's minister from Los Angeles named the Rev. Arthur Blessitt, who made the trek at the behest of the promoter, to assuage the evangelicals who were freaking out about these Godless kids.

 Photographer Ken Davidoff says It had rained for about a week, leaving it very swampy on the edge of the Everglades.
 On the first day, late in the afternoon, just as Iron Butterfly hit the stage with 'In-A-Gadda-Da-Vida,' a strong cold front moved in, sending torrents of rain from the sky (where else would it come from, Ken?).
 The temperatures plummeted down to near freezing.
 The local newspaper called it 'Woodstock South.'

 Funny how Woodstock was, even just a few months later, the brand that everyone used as a shorthand description for a festival.

 Joplin slagged off Heidtman and Gov. Claude Kirk on stage and sang while drinking from a bottle of Southern Comfort.
 Yeah!

 The Rolling Stones, paid $100,000, went on at 4am on Monday and played a short set for the few hardy souls still there.